UNMASKING THREAT ACTORS

 The cyber threat landscape is populated by a diverse array of threat actors, each with their unique motivations and methods.

-Cybercriminals focus on financial gain through phishing, data theft, and ransomware, often providing specialized services on the Dark Web.
-Their activities threaten not only finances but also the stability of state institutions.
+Cybercriminals: Driven by financial gain, these actors employ tactics such as phishing, data theft, and ransomware, often operating on the Dark Web.
+Their activities pose a significant threat to not only financial stability but also the stability of state institutions.

-Hacktivists employ cyber tactics to advance political, religious, or social causes, using methods such as doxing, DDoS, web defacement, and unauthorized takeover of identities and social media accounts.
+Hacktivists: These actors employ cyber tactics to advance political, religious, or social causes.
+Their methods can include doxing, DDoS, web defacement, and unauthorized takeover of identities and social media accounts.